-- 4130 double butted chromoly frame and fork that accepts fenders and rack
+- Frameset material: 4130 double butted chromoly frame and fork that accepts fenders.

-- Unicrown fork with accommodations for fenders, Randonneur Rack, and even a Mojave Cage or a bikepacking-style cage
+- Fork: 1 1/8" threadless, 4130 chromoly steel with accommodations for fenders, Randonneur Rack, and even a Mojave Cage or a bikepacking-style cage

-- 406 Bead Seat Diameter wheel size.
+- Wheel Size: 20", 406 Bead Seat Diameter.
 That's BMX, so high-quality rims and tires are cheap, plentiful, and strong.

-- Clearance for 2.3" tires WITH fenders.
+- Tire Clearance: Clearance for 2.3" tires WITH fenders.
 Holy cow!

-- Sliding, 135mm QR dropouts for geared, single speed, or internally geared hubs
+- Rear Spacing: Sliding, 135mm QR dropouts for geared, single speed, or internally geared hubs

 - Click for FAQs and Travel Tips